bradfrost/atomic-design/chapter-1.md

 “How are we ever going to redesign this university website that contains over 30,000 *pages*?!”

 All of the above statements make the fundamental mistake of assuming a *page* is a uniform, isolated, quantifiable thing.
-The reality is that the Web is a fluid, bi-directional, interdependent medium, and as soon as we come to terms with that fact the notion of the *page* quickly erodes as a useful means to scope and create Web experiences.
+The reality is that the Web is a fluid, bi-directional, interdependent medium.
+As soon as we come to terms with this fact, the notion of the page quickly erodes as a useful means to scope and create Web experiences.

 How long will a homepage take to build?
 Well, that sort of depends on what’s on it, right?
 Maybe the homepage simply consists of a  tagline and a background image, which means it could be done by lunch.
 Or maybe it’s chock full of carousels, dynamic forms, and third-party integrations.
 In that case, maybe the homepage will take several months to complete.